Heatblur-Simulations/f-4e-manual/src/crew_chief/overview.md

 but the chief also directly assists the crew during startup and shutdown.

 > 💡 Never upset your crew chief.
 Make sure you operate your aircraft
-> properly or you may disappoint the chief, and you will be scrubbing tires
+> properly and take good care of it, or you will be scrubbing tires
-> and packing chutes for the rest of your flying career."
+> and packing chutes for the rest of your flying career.

 ## Features